shreeyasharma1804/notes/misc/Auth.md

 )
 ```

-JWT acts like a temporary signed prrof that "This client has already been authenticated by me recently."
+- JWT acts like a temporary signed proof that "This client has already been authenticated by me recently."
-This method is preferred over session_ids because no DB lookup is required
+- This method is preferred over session_ids because no DB lookup is required

 ```python
 import sqlite3